PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 19:56:32
+Last updated: 2024-04-05 19:57:39
-Random Quote: If there was any shame in a dude getting a pedicure I don't think there would've been a feature about it in Details magazine. - Barney Stinson
+Random Quote: Barney: "Fine, we'll just have a nice, tasteful rehearsal dinner.
+Maybe at a French restaurant, I know just the place."Robin: "What's the name of the restaurant?"Barney: "La Sertag." - Barney Stinson